Alluxio/alluxio/docs/en/operation/Server-Logging.md

 the logging behavior of masters and workers in an Alluxio cluster.

 Suppose the hostname of the log server is `AlluxioLogServer`, and the port is `45010`.
-The following lines would need to be added to `conf/alluxio-env.sh` to enable the correct :
+The following lines would need to be added to `conf/alluxio-env.sh` to enable remote logging :

 ```bash
 ALLUXIO_LOGSERVER_HOSTNAME=AlluxioLogServer